ben-shepherd/larascript-forkable-bundle/README.md

 If you forked the repository:
 1. Go to your forked repository on GitHub
-2. Update the repository name to match your bundle name
+2. Update the repository name to match your package name
 3. Update the repository description

-### 6. Initialize Your Bundle
+### 6. Initialize Your Package

 ```bash
 # Install dependencies